hyperdefined/PartyChat/README.md

 * Create a party with other server members.
 * Talk privately with your party.
 * Commands for party management.
-* Fully customization of all messages of the plugin.
+* Full customization of all messages of the plugin.

 ## Documentation
 Visit the [wiki](https://github.com/hyperdefined/PartyChat/wiki) for help.